 BrokenLinkCheck.com

-This tool does everything I’d like it to do – for up to 3,000 pages per site.
+This tool does everything – for up to 3,000 pages per site.

 Xenu’s Link Sleuth